 The Royal Theatrical Support Trust (RTST) was founded in 1967 as The Royal Shakespeare Theatre Trust by Kenneth Cork, Peter Hall and Geoffrey Cass primarily (but not solely) to fundraise for the Royal Shakespeare Company (RSC), and many millions of pounds were raised and expended over subsequent years in furtherance of the trust’s charitable objects.
 The objects were focused on “fostering and promoting the public knowledge and appreciation of the plays of Shakespeare and other dramatic works of distinction and new plays and new techniques in the theatre.”
 The subsequent establishment of the RSC’s own excellent and comprehensive funding structure over time rendered the concentration of the trust’s focus on the RSC less relevant.

-As the RSC’s own fundraising structure developed, the trust progressively handed over to the RSC the components of its fundraising activities that related to the RSC.
+As the RSC’s own fundraising structure developed, the charity progressively handed over to the RSC the components of its fundraising activities that related to the RSC.
 The existence of two similar-sounding bodies, both raising funds for the RSC, could have been a source of confusion to donors, particularly during the crucial fundraising for the RSC’s redevelopment of its theatres in Stratford-upon-Avon.
-Therefore, in 2012, the trust:
+Therefore, in 2012, the charity:

 - changed its name, with the permission of HM The Queen, to The Royal Theatrical Support Trust; and